 I'm not going to try to sugar-coat this by calling it "teamwork", but at the same time I'm not going to criticize it by calling it "forcing people to share".
 The simple fact is that working together really is beneficial.

-I have taught a few courses where a course that normally runs with people working in pairs is run with everyone having their own computer, always at the insistence of a corporate customer who insisted they wanted it this way.
+I have taught a few course events where a course that normally runs with people working in pairs is instead run with everyone having their own computer.
+This has always happened at the insistence of a corporate customer who insisted they wanted it this way.
 Those events all went poorly, as the labs were mostly silent frustration for the students.